 Read more: Canon EOS R6 review

 We test cameras both in real-world shooting scenarios and, for DSLRs and mirrorless cameras, in carefully controlled lab conditions.
-Our lab tests measure resolution, dynamic range and signal to noise ratio.
+Our lab tests measure resolution, dynamic range, and signal-to-noise ratio.
 Resolution is measured using ISO resolution charts, dynamic range is measured using DxO Analyzer test equipment and DxO Analyzer is also used for noise analysis across the camera's ISO range.
 We use both real-world testing and lab results to inform our comments in buying guides.
+Find out more about how we test and review.